Laparoscopy for endometriosis

 - Obviously if you have children you will have to make child care arrangements.
 If you have pets, especially a dog, you need to make arrangements for dog walking

 - The day before - eat light and healthy and drink lots of fluids.
 Do not eat or drink anything after 12.00 midnight the night before surgery.
 Do not smoke or chew gum after 12.00 midnight If your surgery is scheduled for later in the day, it is advised to have some supper around 11.00pm so you are not totally starving throughout the next day

-- Pack a hospital bag including: warm, loose clothing to wear after the operation, wash-kit, phone book - should you need to contact someone, sanitary towels, a blank video - if you are having your procedure taped, something to read if you have to wait around for your turn in theatre, clean socks to keep your feet warm during surgery.
+- Pack a hospital bag including: warm, loose clothing to wear after the operation, wash-kit, phone - should you need to contact someone, sanitary towels, something to read if you have to wait around for your turn in theatre, clean socks to keep your feet warm during surgery.
 Leave your wallet and valuables at home.

-- Remove all nail polish, remove jewelery and contact lenses
+- Remove all nail polish, remove jewellery and contact lenses

 - Ensure that you have a lift home from hospital.
 If this has been prearrange with a friend some time beforehand, ring them a few days before to ensure they remember.